 The biographical and special national histories are like paper money.
 They can be used and can circulate and fulfil their purpose without harm to anyone, and even advantageously, as long as no one asks what is the security behind them.
 (W&P Epilogue 2.3)

-The representative of such an approach and the immediate target of Tolstoy’s critique here is Louis Adolphe Thiers.
+The representative of such an approach and the immediate target of Tolstoy’s critique here is Louis Adolphe Thiers (1797-1877), whose work about on the Napoleonic era is cited tauntingly on several occasions in the novel (e.g., III.2.7, IV.2.9-10).
 It is, nevertheless, tempting to assume that Plutarch as the most household name within the genre of biography is implicitly on Tolstoy’s radar too.
 At the end of the day, W&P needs the »Plutarchan tradition« and, more generally, the heroic paradigms of classical antiquity precisely because Tolstoy seeks to invalidate them while maintaining a resistant awareness of their established cultural importance.
 Tolstoy’s fight against the conventional discourse of heroism calls for high-calibre inter- and hypotextual adversaries.

 The Plutarchan apophthegm

-This paper is going to explore Tolstoy’s polemical engagement with the »Plutarchan tradition« of heroism through the lens of apophthegms, that is striking and memorable sayings mounted in a cameo narrative.
+This paper is going to explore Tolstoy’s polemical engagement with the »Plutarchan tradition« of heroism through the lens of apophthegms, that is, striking and memorable sayings mounted in a cameo narrative.
 Even though based on the ancient classifications the term »chreia« should be perhaps preferred to »apophthegm«, I am going to stick to »apophthegm« out of loyalty to Plutarch, who is fond of the word; besides, the transmitted titles of several collections of sayings in the Plutarchan corpus feature the word apophthegmata.
 It is right to treat apophthegms as vital component of the »Plutarchan tradition«, because apophthegms play a major role in Plutarch’s Lives.
 The climax of an anecdote, which is the essential unit of the Plutarchan biographical text, is very often an apophthegmatic phrase – in line with the declaration in the proem to the Alexander and Caesar:

 [...] yet frequently it takes a little act, a word or a joke (pragma brakhu [...] kai rhêma kai paidia tis) to showcase one’s character better than battles [...]”
 (Alexander 1.2)

 There is much good scholarship on Plutarch’s anecdotes and apophthegms, yet in order to gauge the impact of the Plutarchan apophthegm on the anti-heroic debate in W&P it would be more opportune to follow up the original, at times pointedly unorthodox, cross-cultural taxonomy of aphoristic sayings that is proposed by a renowned Tolstoyan specialist Gary Saul Morson in his stimulating book The Long and Short of It.
 One type of short sayings which Morson calls »summons« belongs in the political sphere.
-A »summons« conveys and propagates martial valour, civic virtue, patriotism and so on; it is heroic by default.
+A »summons« conveys and propagates martial valour, civic virtue, patriotism, and so on; it is heroic by default.
 Another, more self-explanatory category in Morson’s taxonomy is »wit«, that is sharp, often sarcastic comment enacted as an extempore riposte.

 Tolstoy’s critique of heroism in W&P extends to heroic speech.
 A revealing manuscript passage depreciates, quite literally, the acoustic dimension of heroism on the battlefield: